readthedocs/blog/search-improvements.rst

 ^^^^^^^^^^
 To conclude, I must say that the Search improvement in Read The Docs was very much necessary and I could improve it in some extent in short amount of time.
-There can be infinity number of ways it can be improved and I believe we can compete with major search engines in terms of documentation searching.
+There are an infinite number of ways it can be improved and I believe we can compete with major search engines in terms of documentation searching.
-As I have worked for only 3 months full time, some compelling features are left behind without implementing like `Search as You Type and Autocomplete`_, `Code Search`_ functionality.
+Due to the constraints of only working for three months, a number of compelling features were left out such as `Search as You Type and Autocomplete`_ and `Code Search`_ functionality.
 Moreover, proper documentation is needed for the search architecture.
 I have tried to write test cases for most of the scenario, but because of time constrains, a lot of code is out of test coverage.

 I strongly hope that we will get the left behind work done within a short amount of time.
 This can be done easily if we get more contributors donate their time for improving Read The Docs.
-We dont need superhero or coding guru, just need people who understand Python/Django and Elasticsearch and have some time to write some code for us.
-You are **SuperHero** to us if you can lend your time and effort to improve Read The Docs.
+We dont need superhero or coding guru, just need people who understand Python, Django and Elasticsearch and have some time to write some code for us.
+You are **Superhero** to us if you can lend your time and effort to improve Read The Docs.

 .. _Rob Hudson: https://github.com/robhudson